Chopped Brisket: The Best and Easy Sandwich Recipe

 - Continue cooking wrapped brisket until internal temperature reaches 203°F. The collagen breakdown at this temperature ensures fork-tender beef brisket texture.

 - Remove from wrap, separate point and flat.
-Chop against the grain into 1/4-inch pieces, mixing point and flat for optimal fat distribution in your beef brisket.
+Chop against the grain into 1/4-inch pieces, mixing point and flat for optimal fat distribution.

 Notes